-The parking stands can now be moved up from their 'parked' to their 'work' positions.
+The parking stands can now be lifted up from their 'parked' to their 'work' positions.

-Ensure any cable operated function is in its neutral position see section 6.1.
-Start the tractor at low to moderate engine rev's, then engage PTO to allow the oil to circulate for about 10 minutes without operating any other controls.
-This will make sure that the oil is thoroughly filtered by passing it through the filter but with the minimum of other components.
+Start the tractor at low to medium revs, engage the PTO to allow the oil to circulate for about 10 minutes without operating any other control valves.
+This will make sure that the oil is thoroughly filtered by passing it through the filters but the minimum of other components.

 Open the taps on the lift cylinder to allow it to move (tap handles will now be in line with the oil flow).
-Move slew locking device to storage position (See section 7.1).
+Move the slew locking device to storage position.
+See section 7.1 for instruction.

 Having first read and understood the information on the controls (Section 6) again set the tractor speed to a slow to moderate level.
-Now carefully operate the control levers, buttons and/or joystick, and ensure that all the movements are functioning correctly; be ready at all times to cancel the action, should it be incorrect.
+Now carefully operate the control buttons and/or joystick, and ensure that all the movements are functioning correctly; be ready at all times to cancel the action, should it be incorrect.
 Move all the cylinders to their extremes to expel any air.

-Ensure head or boom do not hit tractor cab or wheels
+Ensure head or booms do not hit tractor cab or wheels

 Place the flail head just above the ground ensuring flails will be clear.
 Now start the rotor.
 This will require moderate revs to avoid stalling-out the tractor, but full revs should not be used.
 Adjust the revs to give approximately 350rpm at the PTO and run the rotor for about 3-4 minutes.
 Stop the rotor, allow time to run down.
-Re-start rotor running in opposite direction, and again run for 3-4 minutes.
+Re-start rotor running in opposite direction and again run for 3-4 minutes.